Format: E-Learning + 3 Open Water Dives, Class Size Minimum: 4

 - Minimum 18 yrs old.

-Students may need to complete a skills assessment dive with an instructor, prior to attending the in-water portion of the training.
+Students must complete a skills assessment with the Self-Reliant instructor, prior to attending the in-water portion of the training.

 Students must provide own gear or rent, including DSMB, redundant gas source, dive computer (2), and surface signaling devices; knife, slate/pencil.
 Contact us on rental packages available.

 Equipment Rentals and Air Fills are NOT included in the course fee